ludiosarchive/Minerva/docs/TutorialWithClosure.rst

 Tutorial: Making a chat application with Minerva and Closure Library | Minerva Comet server and client
 ========

+!!!: this is an incomplete port of docs/website/tutorial/; read that instead.

 .. contents::

 This tutorial will guide you through making a simple chat application that uses Minerva_ to communicate between the browser and the server.
 We'll install Minerva and Closure Library, then write a chat server (in Python) and chat client (in JavaScript).
 If at any point you get stuck for any reason, please tell Ivan_ so he can improve the tutorial.